particle-iot/docs/src/content/reference/device-os/firmware.md

 ### System.updatesPending()
 **Enterprise Feature, Since 1.2.0**

+`System.updatesPending()` indicates if there is a firmware update pending that was not delivered to the device while updates were disabled.
+When an update is pending, the `firmware_update_pending` system event is emitted and the `System.updatesPending()` function returns `true`.

 When new product firmware is released with the `intelligent` option enabled, the firmware is delivered immediately after release for devices in which  firmware updates are enabled.